Zageron/ultimate-pentagon/README.md

   - Shows your personal best scores. (in seconds)
 - (State) Game
   - Obstacles are generated from the music
+- (Feature) Fractals
+  - Maybe we can try to avoid fractals.

 ## Developing